 What is the Pollinator Meadow at Darrow Road Park?

-The Hudson Parks Department, City of Hudson, Hudson Park Board and the Friends of Hudson Parks together with the US Fish and Wildlife Service – Partners for Fish and Wildlife Program Ohio Private Lands Office are working to create a Pollinator Meadow on six acres at Hudson’s Darrow Road Park.
-Click here for a presentation on this project.
+The Hudson Parks Department, City of Hudson, Hudson Park Board and the Friends of Hudson Parks together with the US Fish and Wildlife Service – Partners for Fish and Wildlife Program Ohio Private Lands Office have created a 5.5 acre Pollinator Meadow at Hudson’s Darrow Road Park.
+See below for a presentation on this project.

 In the last 50 years, 2.9 billion native birds (30% of all birds and 40% of song birds) have been lost in North America.
 Native meadow dwelling birds like the beautiful Meadowlark have declined by 82% and have disappeared in meadows where they were once abundant!
 During this same short time span there has been an unprecedented decline of 37% wild bees, 33% native butterflies (Monarch populations have collapsed), 60% mammals and a staggering loss of 80% of all insects.
 These incredible losses may be leading to irreversible ecological change and complete loss of functioning ecosystems.
 Habitat loss is playing a major role in these devastating declines.